asalonna/software-engineering-exercise/README.md

 1. Activate virtual environment.
 2. Install dependancies using pdm sync
-3. Create an empty database using postgresql
+3. Create an empty database using postgresql.
+Use the following command, inserting the name of the database in the appropriate field:
+   CREATE DATABASE name
+   ENCODING = 'UTF8'
+   CONNECTION LIMIT = -1;
-4. Create a .env file and add the following line: "DATABASE_URL = 'postgresql://postgres:[password]@localhost/[name]'"
+5. Create a .env file and add the following line: "DATABASE_URL = 'postgresql://postgres:[password]@localhost/[name]'"
-   changing the sections in the [] accordingly.
+   changing the sections in the [].
+This should use the password for the default user postgres on your computer, and the name of the database.
+   If the password were 'password', and the name 'db', the result would be the following:
+   DATABASE_URL = 'postgresql://postgres:password@localhost/db
-5. Run "pdm run alembic stamp head" and "pdm run alembic revision --autogenerate -m "New Migration"" to populate the created database.
+7. Run "pdm run alembic stamp head" and "pdm run alembic revision --autogenerate -m "New Migration"" to populate the created database.
-6. Run "uvicorn main:app --reload" to run the API server
+8. Run "uvicorn main:app --reload" to run the API server
-7. Open the index.html using the live server vscode extension or similar
+9. Open the index.html using the live server vscode extension or similar

 Features that would be needed in the future: